VarunKumar310/AI_Interview_Practice/README.md

 4. **Plug-and-Play Agent Extensions for End-to-End Preparation**
    Using CrewAI’s modular design, we can easily add new agents like a Resume Fixer Agent, Communication Coach Agent, or Company-Specific Research Agent.
 This expands the tool from an interview simulator into a complete career-readiness companion.

+**Empowering every learner with interview confidence—building skilled individuals for a stronger India.**